tel: 029 2087 2373 mail: email@example.com

 All loans are assessed on ability to repay.
-You can access our loans calculator by logging into your account.
 This can be used to calculate the approximate cost of repayments.
 Please note that the loans calculator will give repayment figures based on our standard loan rates, and doesn't take into account any loyalty or promotional rate you may be entitled to, so should only be used as a guide to demonstrate the maximum cost of repayment.
-If you are entitled to a rate that is lower than the standard rate, you will be notified by our loans team at the time your loan application is approved.
+If you are entitled to a rate that is lower than the standard rate, our loans team will ensure that you get the best rate that you are eligible for at the time your loan is approved.

 Saving While You Borrow

 Part of our philosophy is to encourage regular savings amongst our members.
 We therefore request that all of our members pay a minimum of £10 per month into their attached savings account throughout the repayment term of the loan, which you can then access once the loan is repaid.